Revix-Systems/Revix-Systems/README.md

 # 🚀 About Revix Systems

-**Revix Systems** is a software development team focused on building modern desktop applications using **C#**, **.NET**, and **Python**.
+**Revix Systems** is my personal software development project, focused on building modern desktop applications using **C#**, **.NET**, and **Python**.

-We choose the technologies that best fit each project.
-While **C# and .NET** are used for many of our Windows applications, **Python** is also an important part of our development ecosystem and is used for projects that benefit from Python's flexibility, extensive libraries, and strong media and automation capabilities.
+I choose the technology that best fits each project.
+While **C# and .NET** are used for many of my Windows applications, **Python** is also an important part of my development ecosystem and is used for projects that benefit from Python's flexibility, extensive libraries, and strong media and automation capabilities.

-Our goal is straightforward:
+My goal is straightforward:

 > **Build powerful, lightweight, and accessible software that anyone can enjoy.**

-Beyond our own applications, we also create useful tools, resources, and recommendations to help users get more out of their PCs.
+Beyond my own applications, I also create useful tools, resources, and recommendations to help users get more out of their PCs.

 ---

-# 🌟 Our Vision
+# 🌟 My Vision

-At Revix Systems, we believe great software is built together with its community.
+At Revix Systems, I believe great software is built together with its community.

-Our projects continue to evolve through:
+My projects continue to evolve through:

 * 💡 Community feature requests
 * 🐞 Bug reports and issue tracking
 * 🧪 Beta testing
 * ❤️ User feedback and suggestions

-Your feedback directly influences what we build and helps us create better experiences for everyone.
+Your feedback directly influences what I build and helps me create better experiences for everyone.

 ---

-# 🛠️ Our Projects
+# 🛠️ My Projects

 ## 🎮 Revix-Portal